Dr R Geoff B Smith

 Current appointment: Senior Lecturer

-Organisational unit: School of Environment, Science and Engineering, Forest Research Centre
+Organisational unit: Faculty of Science and Engineering, Forest Research Centre

 Geoff has worked in research for government, private industry and university sectors and has covered broad areas in natural resource management.
 He began his career in community ecology of plant communities in the multiple use management of temporary wetlands.
 He then worked on forest management focusing on the domestication, silviculture, product development and economics of growing native species in plantations in the subtropics and tropics.

 More recently he has worked in the Asia Pacific region in international development, studying aspects of forestry and livestock value chains.

 RGB Smith, K Glencross, JD Nichols, G Palmer, R Viranamangga (2016).
 Effect of initial spacing on first thinning product recovery, and financial outcomes in whitewood (Endospermum medullosum) plantations in Vanuatu; Small-scale Forestry 15 (1), 45-59